atomic-app/boilerplate-android-sdk/README.md

 ## Notifications

-An example of how to receive and create in app notifications can be found in `BolierplateFirebaseMessaging` You will have to supply your own google-services.json file from your own app on the Firebase console.
+An example of how to receive and create in app notifications can be found in `BoilerplateFirebaseMessaging` You will have to supply your own google-services.json file from your own app on the Firebase console.
 Information for the whole process can be found [here](https://documentation.atomic.io/sdks/android#notifications) including the Firebase setup documentation.